 Not sure what you're looking at?
-Upload or take a photo of a beef, pork, or lamb cut and our AI will identify it, show you where it comes from on the animal, and — if it's one of ours — link you to the full guide with its names in 8 languages and how to cook it.
+Add up to four angles of the same beef, pork, or lamb cut and our AI will assess them together, show you where it may come from, and — if it's one of ours — link you to the full guide with its names in 8 languages and how to cook it.
 It's free and needs no sign-up.

 How it works